cyscale/cyscale.com/src/pages/careers/marketing-specialist.md

 location: Romania
 date: null
 permalink: marketing-specialist
-description: Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
-We are looking for a marketing specialist
+description: Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.
+  We are looking for a Marketing Specialist.
 skills: Leading marketing campaigns, Digital Marketing, Strong communications, HubSpot/Mailchimp, Google Ads, Google Analytics
 experience: senior